netstim/leaddbs-manual/MER_QuickstartGuide.md

 2. Toggle the implanted tracks on and off `Central, Anterior, Posterior, Lateral, Medial`.

 3. Change the location of the MER site by

-  a) Entering the position in the edit box,
+         a.
+Entering the position in the edit box,

   OR

-  b) Using the arrow keys `Left/Right` or `Up/Down` to edit the position of the microelectrode location.
+         b.
+Using the arrow keys `Left/Right` or `Up/Down` to edit the position of the microelectrode location.
    - note: Choose a toggle button for the electrode of interest.
    - Hold `Shift` to increase step size.
 Hold `option` to decrease step size.

 4. Mark a recording site using keyboard shortcuts
 - Reserved keys: